liviu-hariton/localhost/README.md

 [INFO] You should now be able to access your new project at http://myproject.local or https://myproject.local
 ```

+### Manual intervention
+There are scenarios in which you may have to intervene manually to update some configurations such as:
+* open the `/opt/homebrew/etc/httpd/httpd.conf` configuration file and update the listening port to `Listen 80`
+* open the `/opt/homebrew/etc/httpd/extra/httpd-ssl.conf` configuration file and update the listening port to `Listen 443` (also, search for `8443` and replace it with `443`)

 ### Uninstallation

 You can uninstall the **LocalHost** utility from your system by following these steps: